Married with Children

 When did Al become such a softie?
 This is a man who has not eaten since his wedding day and yet

-he gives his portion of the wiener (whoa, sounds dirty) to the kid.
-Even the audience awwws at
+he gives his portion of the wiener (whoa, sounds dirty) to the new kid.
+Even the audience awwws

-Seven.
-Stop that now; that's just encouraging him.
+at Seven.
+Stop that, that's just encouraging him.

 Al: Come on, family... let's go kick some rich butt.